Enrollment Timeline

 June & July

-In the early summer, browse course listings for the past academic year (2022-23) in ExploreCourses, Stanford's official course catalog.
-While courses for the upcoming academic year (2023-24) will not be published until August, you can use this time to read about courses that will allow you to explore academic interests and potential majors.
+In the early summer, browse course listings for the past academic year (2023-24) in ExploreCourses, Stanford's official course catalog.
+While courses for the upcoming academic year (2024-25) will not be published until August, you can use this time to read about courses that will allow you to explore academic interests and potential majors.
 Explore what interests you, even if you are unfamiliar with the discipline.
 Many of Stanford’s fields will be entirely new to you.
-Note your interests on the Academic Planning Worksheet and use course planning resources to help in your exploration.
-Review the schedule for summer placement assessments, if appropriate.
+Note your interests on the Academic Planning Worksheet (coming soon) and use course planning resources (coming soon) to help in your exploration.
+Review the schedule for summer placement assessments (coming soon), if appropriate.

 August

 After you receive your housing assignment, your assigned Undergraduate Advising Director (UAD) will contact you by email to begin the advising conversation.
-They will ask you to watch an "Introduction to Academic Advising: Exploring Your Stanford Courses".
-The 2023 presentation will be available in July/August.
+They will ask you to watch the Advising Intro Video Series: "Introduction to Academic Advising: Exploring Your Stanford Courses".
+The 2024 presentation will be available in July.

 Your UAD will also invite you to sign up for a virtual small group advising appointment.
 At this initial advising meeting, you will be able to discuss your academic interests and Autumn Quarter course ideas with your advisor, to ask your questions, and to listen to questions asked by your peers.

 Be proactive about connecting with your UAD and gathering multiple perspectives on how best to explore your interests within Stanford’s curriculum.
-In preparation for your first advising meeting, watch the Advising Intro Presentation, complete the Academic Planning Worksheet, and use the course planning resources for new students.
+In preparation for your first advising meeting, watch the Advising Intro Video Series, complete the Academic Planning Worksheet, and use the course planning resources for new students (coming soon).

 As you identify possible courses for Autumn Quarter, log in to Simple Enroll and enter these courses as “planned” courses.
 A “planned” course indicates interest only – it does not reserve a space for you in a course, nor does it commit you to enrolling in it.
 Later, when enrollment opens for first-years, you will return to Axess and click "Enroll" on your "planned" courses.
 If needed, you can also enroll in a course directly through Axess without using Simple Enroll.